 The best weekend getaways from Chicago for families

 Chicago boasts plenty of kid-friendly activities and restaurants, but if you're planning a family vacation, there are many approachable, fun and memorable destinations close by for a weekend away.
 Cities, state parks and lakes across the region are full of hiking for all ages and engaging, hands-on ways to learn about history, ecology and wildlife.
-Along the way, discover quirky shops, longstanding eateries with decadent desserts and recreational activities that kids of all ages will enjoy.
+Along the way, discover quirky shops, longstanding eateries with decadent desserts and recreational activities that children of all ages will enjoy.
 From wacky and weird to active and relaxing, here are the best weekend getaways from Chicago for families.
 RECOMMENDED: The best day trips from Chicago RECOMMENDED: The most unique day trips from Chicago

 Art classes for kids